bigchaindb/bigchaindb/docs/source/topic-guides/timestamps.md

 ## Converting Timestamps to UTC

 It's not always possible to convert a Unix time to a UTC time, because Unix time doesn't have leap seconds, but UTC does.
-That means that there are some Unix times which correspond to two different UTC times, and there are other Unix times which don't correspond to any UTC time.
+That means that there are some Unix times which correspond to two different UTC times.
 Be suspicious of any function which claims to convert Unix time to UTC time.
-It's possible, but to be correct, it would have to give two answers for some Unix times, and errors for other Unix times.
+It's possible, but to be correct, it would have to give two answers for some Unix times.
+(In theory, leap seconds can be negative, but that has never happened.)

 Leap seconds are rare, so it's usually not a problem to convert a Unix time to a UTC time; just check the converter that you're using to make sure that it's got some sophistication.